hwmhht/hht204806/Lesson-9:-Real-OpenGL-(GLSL)-application.md

 # OpenGL helloworld

-As usual, I created a [repo](https://github.com/ssloy/glsltuto/tree/006d7a1be29e2513af6700db7ed0d0063e859a2e). *Attention, this is a separate repository from the tinyrenderer, since it actually uses 3rd party libraries.* At the moment OpenGL does not provide a cross-platform way to create the rendering context.
+As usual, I created a [repo](https://github.com/ssloy/glsltuto/tree/006d7a1be29e2513af6700db7ed0d0063e859a2e). *It is in a separate repository from the tinyrenderer, since it actually uses 3rd party libraries.* At the moment OpenGL does not provide a cross-platform way to create the rendering context.
 Here I use libraries GLUT, GLU and GLEW.

-**Attention,** *glut is really outdated, my choice is based on the fact that in our university hardware as well as software are really old.
+_**Attention,** glut is really outdated, my choice is based on the fact that in our university hardware as well as software are really old.
 I do not even have a C++11 compiler.
 You should probably use sfml/sdl other.
 I am not worried though about glut, since this writing focuses on shaders (GPU side) and not on OpenGL context (CPU side).
 The same applies to the fixed pipeline in our rendering routine.
-I do not have access to OpenGL 4+ on our school computers. *
+I do not have access to OpenGL 4+ on our school computers._

 [Here](https://github.com/ssloy/glsltuto/blob/006d7a1be29e2513af6700db7ed0d0063e859a2e/main.cpp) is a code to draw [the Utah teapot](http://en.wikipedia.org/wiki/Utah_teapot).